 More on Zinc

 Longevity and Beauty

 The first ones where the body will get the zinc from are the skin and hair.
-The result is flaky skin, stretch marks and hair loss.
-It’s not surprising that many women develop stretch marks and report hair loss in pregnancy.
-Hair loss can be influenced by hormonal changes in the body but it is also a definite sign of zinc deficiency.
+Because of this, the result is flaky skin, stretch marks and hair loss.
+This is why it’s not surprising that many women develop stretch marks and report hair loss in pregnancy.
+While hair loss can be influenced by hormonal changes in the body, it is also a definite sign of zinc deficiency.

-– Proper DNA replication and function.
+- DNA: Zinc is needed for proper DNA replication and function.

-– Regulates the pH of the cells (if cells are too acidic they are more prone to disease)
+- pH: Regulates the pH of the cells (if cells are too acidic they are more prone to disease)

-– Makes up one of the most potent antioxidants produced by the human body – Superoxide dismutase (SOD).
+- SOD: Makes up one of the most potent antioxidants produced by the human body – Superoxide dismutase (SOD).

-– Plays an important role in the health and flexibility of the connective tissue, skin and blood vessels.
+- Flexibility: Plays an important role in the health and flexibility of the connective tissue, skin and blood vessels.

-As it competes for absorption with other nutrients don’t have it at the same time as your multivitamin.
+As it competes for absorption with other nutrients, don’t have it at the same time as your multivitamin.
 Zinc absorption is adversely affected by so many chemicals commonly found in natural food and it fights for absorption with so many other nutrients, not much of it ends up getting absorbed!